Thirumangalakudi

 Thirumangalakudi is a village near Aduthurai in the Thiruvidaimarudur taluk of Thanjavur district in Tamil Nadu, India.
 Prananadeswarar Temple, a Hindu temple dedicated to Shiva, is located here.

 Demographics

 According to the 2001 census, Thirumangalakudi had a population of 7,500 with 3,474 males and 3,719 females.
 The sex ratio was 1,071.
 The village had a literacy rate of 90.
-Thirmangalaguri has 5 mosques and size-able amount of muslim population, who peacefully co-exist with fellow Hindus.
+Thirumangalakudi has 5 mosques and size-able amount of muslim population, who peacefully co-exist with fellow Hindus.